-They do have resources here for public safety and something for which I applaud the RCMP, the Royal Canadian Mounted Police, for protecting our community, and protecting Iqaluit, in particular.
+They do have resources here for public safety and something I applaud the RCMP, the Royal Canadian Mounted Police, for protecting our community, and for protecting Iqaluit in particular.

-Through that, a lot of work and resources have been put into this and our V division is very responsive if there are requests for additional protection requests.
+Through that, a lot of work and resources have been put towards this and our "V" Division is very responsive if there are requests for additional protection requests.
 I continue to applaud our members for continuing to protect our community.
 Thank you, Mr. Speaker.

-Speaker: First supplementary, Mr. Lightstone.
+Speaker: Your first supplementary, Mr. Lightstone.

 Mr. Lightstone: Thank you, Mr. Speaker.
-I agree with the minister, and I do truly appreciate the important role that the RCMP plays in providing and ensuring safety of those in need.
+I agree with the minister, and I do truly appreciate the important role that the RCMP plays in providing or ensuring the safety of those in need.

-Mr. Speaker, it was identified that this is a very complex issue with many Iqalungmiut needing complex treatment needs, especially those suffering from mental health and addiction, but I didn't quite get a response to that specific question.
+Mr. Speaker, I had identified that this is a very complex issue with many Iqalungmiut needing complex treatment needs, especially those suffering with mental health and addictions, but I didn't quite get a response to that specific question.
 I will follow up on that another time.

 As the minister will be aware, the Iqaluit City Council unanimously passed a motion at its recent meeting of September 12, concerning the urgent need to reduce the flow of alcohol and hard drugs into this community.
-I would like to take a moment to pay tribute to deputy-mayor Shepherd and councillor Smith for moving and seconding this motion.
+I want to take a moment to pay tribute to Deputy Mayor Sheppard and Councillor Smith for moving and seconding this motion.
 I would also like to thank all of the leaders at city council for their strong support.